What Is Fennel Tea Good For?

 These same compounds then assist in regulating the contractions of the intestines, helping to relieve intestinal cramps and trapped stomach gas.

-- Fennel tea is a mild diuretic and can help flush excess water and toxins out of the body.
+- Fennel tea is a mild diuretic and can help flush excess water and toxins out of your body.

 - Fennel seeds are very high in antioxidants, providing extra protection for your body against free radical cellular damage.